 Amusement parks continue to be huge attractions in the United States, especially during the summer and fall months.
-With more than 400 amusement parks in our country, this industry delivers a massive economic impact, for example $55.4 billion in 2011.
-In the State of Connecticut, there are two amusement parks; Quassy Amusement Park located in Middlebury and Lake Compounce located in Bristol.
+With more than 400 amusement parks in our country, this industry delivers a massive economic impact.
+For example, it was forecasted that there would be $22 billion in revenue generated by amusement parks in 2019.
+In the State of Connecticut, there are two amusement parks: Quassy Amusement Park, located in Middlebury, and Lake Compounce, located in Bristol.

-Lake Compounce located in Bristol, CT and open since 1846, is known for being the oldest continuously operating amusement park in the United States.
-The park is home to forty four rides including five rollercoasters as well as a beach, lake and waterpark.
+Located in Bristol, Connecticut, and open since 1846, Lake Compounce is known for being the oldest continuously operating amusement park in the United States.
+The park is home to forty-four rides including five rollercoasters as well as a beach, lake, and waterpark.
 Lake Compounce has the 14th oldest roller coaster in the world named Wildcat and a newer, wooden roller coaster named Boulder Dash which has won the Golden Ticket Award for the #1 Wooden Coaster in the world.

 The other park located in Connecticut is Quassy Amusement Park.
-Quassy Amusement Park is the smaller of the two parks only offering thirty-eight rides.
-Unlike, Lake Compounce, Quassy Amusement Park only has one rollercoaster, the Wooden Warrior.
-It addition to the amusement park rides, Quassy is home to a waterpark with a beach area which has seven water rides.
+It is the smaller of the two parks, only offering thirty-eight rides.
+Unlike Lake Compounce, Quassy Amusement Park only has one rollercoaster- the Wooden Warrior.
+In addition to the amusement park rides, Quassy is home to a waterpark with a beach area that has seven water rides.